Sequential Solutions in Machine Scheduling Games: Introduction

+While Theorem~\ref{th:LB:five-jobs} settles the conjecture, the result of Theorem~\ref{counterexample} says that \SPoA is non-constant already for two machines (as the number of jobs grows) for generic tie-breaking rules.
+We actually conjecture that there exist instances for which the $\SPoA$ is unbounded without having ties.
+Moreover, it implies a \emph{strong separation} with the case of \emph{identical} machines, where $\SPoA \leq 2-\frac{1}{m}$, for any number $m$ of machines \cite{Hassin}.
+In Theorem~\ref{thm:UB4SPoA} we show that \SPoA is upper bounded by $2(n-1)$, reducing the exponential upper bound obtained in~\cite{bilo} for arbitrarily many machines to linear bound for $2$ machines.

-The idea that an ``authority'' can suggest the order in which players move so to induce a good equilibrium, can be viewed as the price of stability (\PoS) for these sequential games.
-We introduce this notion in two variants (a weaker and a stronger): \begin{itemize} \item \emph{Sequential Price of Stability (\SPoS).} The authority can choose the order of the players moves.
-This order determines the tree structure of the corresponding game. \item \emph{Adaptive Sequential Price of Stability (\aSPoS).} The authority decides the players moves \emph{adaptively} according to the choices made at each step. \end{itemize} The study of these two notions for two unrelated machines is also motivated by our lower bound, and by the lack of any good upper bound on this problem.
+The original idea behind the notion of price of stability (\PoS) is that an authority can suggest to the players how to play: \begin{quote} \emph{[...]
+The best Nash equilibrium solution has a natural meaning of stability in this context -- it is the optimal solution that can be proposed from which no user will defect. [...]
+As a result, the global performance of the system may not be as good as in a case where a central authority can simply dictate a solution; rather, we need to understand the quality of solutions that are consistent with self-interested behavior.} \cite{PoSoriginal} \end{quote} We borrow this idea of an authority suggesting desirable equilibria.
+Specifically for our setting, the authority suggests the order in which players make their decisions, so to induce a good equilibrium.
+This can be viewed as the price of stability (\PoS) for these sequential games.
+We introduce this notion in two variants (a weaker and a stronger): \begin{itemize} \item \emph{Sequential Price of Stability (\SPoS).} The authority can choose the order of the players' moves.
+This order determines the tree structure of the corresponding game. \item \emph{Adaptive Sequential Price of Stability (\aSPoS).} The authority decides the order of the players' moves \emph{adaptively} according to the choices made at each step. \end{itemize} The study of these two notions for two unrelated machines is also motivated by our lower bound, and by the lack of any good upper bound on this problem.
 We prove the following upper bounds for two unrelated machines (\Cref{th:SPoS,optimum_sequence}):

 The next natural question is to consider \emph{three} or more machines.
 Here we show an impossibility result, namely $\aSPoS \geq 3/2$ already for three machines (\Cref{th:adaptive:LB}).
-That is, even with the strongest type of adaptive ``authority'', it is not possible to achieve the optimum.
-This shows a possible ``disadvantage'' of having players capable of complex reasoning, like in extensive form games.
-In the classical strategic-games setting, where we consider pure Nash equilibrium, the optimum \emph{is} an equilibrium, that is, $\PoS=1$ for any number of machines and jobs.
+That is, even with the strongest type of adaptive authority, it is not possible to achieve the optimum.
+This shows a possible disadvantage of having players capable of complex reasoning, like in extensive-form games.
+In the classical strategic-games setting, where we consider pure Nash equilibrium, here is an optimum which \emph{is} an equilibrium, that is, $\PoS=1$ for any number of machines and jobs.
+This result follows from \cite{Even-Dar+Kesselman+Mansour/2003} (see Section~\ref{sec:further-related-work} for details)